neckcen/femto-plugin/README.md

     Order: 1
     */

-This can then be used to list pages in the desired order.
+This can then be used to list pages.

     {% for page in directory('/', 'order') %}